 The Missouri State University Dietetic Internship Certificate Program has been granted Full Accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 ACEND is the Academy of Nutrition and Dietetics' accrediting agency for education programs preparing students for careers as registered dietitian nutritionists or dietetic technicians, registered.
 ACEND serves and protects students and the public by assuring the quality and continued improvement of nutrition and dietetics education programs.
 Programs meeting those standards are accredited by ACEND.

-- prepare graduates to be competent for practice as entry-level registered dietitian nutritionists.
+- Program graduates will be competent for practice as entry-level registered dietitian nutritionists.

-- prepare graduates with life-long learning skills which will enhance the dietetic profession and demonstrate leadership in the field of dietetics.
+- Program graduates will demonstrate life-long learning skills which will enhance the dietetic profession and demonstrate leadership in the field of nutrition and dietetics.